-Delightfully creamy (without the cream!), this pumpkin pasta sauce is surprisingly healthy and light.
+Delightfully tasty (without the cream!), this creamy pumpkin pasta sauce recipe is surprisingly healthy and light.
 And, it can be made ahead and kept in the fridge for up to four days, ready to be added to pasta for a quick lunch or mid-week dinner.

 Pumpkin season is officially upon us in the UK, and, not just for carving, pumpkins have a number of nutritional benefits.
 As well as counting as one of your 5-a-day (around 80g), pumpkins are a great source of potassium and beta-carotene, which is a carotenoid that converts to vitamin A. They also contain minerals including calcium and magnesium, as well as vitamins E, C and some B vitamins.

-This recipe for pumpkin pasta sauce is deliciously rich and loaded with nutrients and vegetables, and, it makes enough for four servings.
+This creamy pumpkin pasta sauce recipe is deliciously rich and loaded with nutrients and vegetables, and, it makes enough for four servings.

 450g pumpkin flesh, chopped into small cubes

-250ml of Boosh Organic Chicken Bone Broth – available from booshfoods.com, Ocado and Amazon
+250ml of Boosh Organic Chicken Bone Broth – available from Ocado and Amazon

 1 large onion, peeled and finely chopped